The UMass Lowell Nutritional Science BS Program was recently ranked as one of the top 25 best nutritional sciences programs in the country.

-The Nutritional Sciences degree meets UMass Lowell graduation standards of completing 120 credits, including:
+The Nutritional Science degree meets UMass Lowell graduation standards of completing 120 credits, including:

 The Nutrition Minor is designed to prepare graduates to serve as part of a team to educate and assist individuals and the community in maintaining a better quality of life.
 Skills gained from the nutrition minor will aid in career development in the health and wellness career fields.